How to Write a Precis: Definition, Guide, & Examples

 Research Precis Definition & Structure

-Research prĂ©cis is similar to the critical one, but it’s aimed to give a brief structured synopsis of a research paper.
-The 4 elements of this prĂ©cis type are as follows:
+Research prĂ©cis is similar to the critical one, except it’s meant to present a concise, structured synopsis of a scholarly paper.

-4. Explanation of the research’s significance.
+4. Reasoning of the study’s significance.

 Literary Precis Definition & Structure

-Literary prĂ©cis is an argumentative summary of a text with attention to its literary devices.
-The purpose and contents of this type differ from other prĂ©cis types.
-Have a look at this format’s structure:
+Literary précis is an argumentative overview of a text with special attention to its literary devices.
+The purpose and contents of this type significantly differ from others.

 ✅ How to Write a Precis Step by Step